 • Where does agency and power lie in processes of transformation?
 What are the different roles of institutions, social groups, economic actors, technologies and infrastructures in generating transformation?

 • What are the differences between transformation as a planned or willed process and transformation as a decentralised, contingent and emergent process?

 • What role does innovation, creativity, experimentation, serendipity play in urban transformation?

 • How can we track transformation?
 What are the appropriate methodologies for studying cities undergoing transformation?

-We warmly encourage delegates to attend the session.
 A full programme listing is available here.